-Petrographically fresh samples were selected from the basement cores of Holes 1256C and 1256D and analyzed for major and trace element concentrations using the shipboard inductively coupled plasma-atomic emission spectrophotometer (ICP-AES).
-There are general downhole variations, with Mg#, Cr, Ni, and Ca/Al ratios broadly increasing with depth, whereas TiO2, Fe2O3, Zr, Y, Nb, V, and Sr broadly decrease with depth (Fig. F38).
-Superimposed on these broad trends are smaller-scale variations, for example, near-constant Mg# in lavas of Units 1256D-2 through 1256D-6 that is higher than those in the units immediately above and below.
+Petrographically fresh samples were selected from the basement cores of Hole 1256C and 1256D and analyzed for their major and trace element concentrations using the shipboard inductively coupled plasma-atomic emission spectrophotometer (ICP-AES).
+There are general downhole variations with Mg#, Cr, Ni, and Ca/Al ratios broadly increasing with depth, while TiO2, Fe2O3, Zr, Y, Nb, V, and Sr broadly decrease with depth (Fig. F38).
+Superimposed on these broad trends are smaller-scale variations, for example, near-constant Mg# in lavas of Units 1256D-2 to 1256D-6, which is higher than those in the units immediately above and below.
 On a Zr-Y-Nb ternary diagram (Fig. F39), all lavas from Site 1256 plot in the N-MORB field.

-TiO2 and Zr behave similarly, as demonstrated by a relatively coherent pattern of increasing TiO2 with increasing Zr (Fig. F40).
-Two groups are apparent on this diagram, one more evolved group with high Zr and TiO2, which includes all samples from Hole 1256C and Unit 1256D-1, and a single sample from deeper in Hole 1256D.
+${ m TiO_2}$ and Zr behave similarly, as demonstrated by a relatively coherent pattern of increasing ${ m TiO_2}$ with increasing Zr (Fig. F40A).
+Two groups are apparent on this diagram, one more evolved group with high Zr and ${ m TiO_2}$ , which includes all samples from Hole 1256C and Unit 1 in Hole 1256D, and a single sample from deeper in Hole 1256D.
 The deeper samples (>365 mbsf) from Hole 1256D form the low-Ti, low-Zr group.
 Relatively high Ti and Zr in the shallow samples is consistent with their lower Mg# and higher concentrations of incompatible elements and suggests that they are more evolved than deeper lavas.
-Two anomalous groups of lavas are notable compared to this general trend of decreasing evolution with depth: one group of samples within Unit 1256C-18 that have very high K2O (Fig. F41) and one group of four samples with anomalously high Zr for a given TiO2 value.
+Two anomalous groups of lavas are notable compared to this general trend of decreasing evolution with depth: one group of samples within Unit 1256C-18 that have very high ${ m K_2O}$ (Fig. F41) and one group of four lavas with anomalously high Zr for a given ${ m TiO_2}$ value.